 Students with disabilities should contact Learning Support Services (LSS) once they have been accepted as a student at Villanova University.
 In order to obtain reasonable academic accommodations, a student must register with LSS by submitting current documentation.
 Your documentation is confidential and will be kept in LSS.
 Students should make an appointment to review details of services and make plans for the upcoming semester.

-Documentation typically includes a diagnostic interview, assessment of aptitude, academic achievement and information processing, reporting of standard scores and percentiles, and a clinical summary.
+Documentation varies depending on the specific diagnosis, but it typically includes a diagnostic interview, assessment of aptitude, academic achievement and information processing, reporting of standard scores and percentiles, and a clinical summary.
 The report should include specific recommendations for accommodations and an explanation as to why they are necessary.
 This information, in conjunction with our meeting with the student will help determine the need for reasonable accommodations.
-Check documentation guidelines.
+Check the documentation guidelines section of our website.

 A qualified evaluator should perform testing.
 For example, clinical or educational psychologists, school psychologists, psychiatrists, and other professionals that are trained in the assessment of specific disabilities in adolescents and adults would be qualified evaluators.
 It is not considered appropriate for professionals to evaluate family members.